-Yes, double negatives are usually a big mistake in writing.
+Yes, double negatives are usually a big mistake in writing, but there are certain situations when you can use them effectively.

-But surprisingly, there are certain situations when you can use them for emphasis, politeness, or lack of certainty.
+Surprisingly, there are particular situations when you can use them for emphasis, politeness, or to express a lack of certainty.
 Another instance is for you to create parallelism in a sentence.

-Let’s look at when and when not to use double negatives in your writing.
+In this article, I’ll outline how we form double negatives and when and when not to use them in your writing.

 What are double negatives?